diodechain/diode-docs/content/docs/UseCases/equipment_access.md

 weight: 1
 draft: false
 ---
-***Easily maintain remote equipment over 256-bit E2EE connections.***
+***Maintain remote equipment over 256-bit E2EE connections.***

-With Diode, every asset gets its own unique identity and secure self-custody credentials.
-It can be connected to from anywhere in the world, but only by users (or devices) with authorized Zero Trust blockchain identities.
+With Diode, it is simple to manage remote access to assets for your team, or your various suppliers.
+Blockchain-anchored self-custody credentials ensure the integrity of each Zero Trust connection.

 Devices can be remotely accessed via SSH, VNC, or any API-driven interface.
 If the device has a local web configuration dashboard, it is simple to provide secure end-to-end encrypted access to team members.

 ### Applications